context1000/docs/src/content/docs/getting-started/local-rag.md

 ---
-title: Getting Started
+title: Local RAG Setup
-description: Set up context1000 in your project
+description: Set up context1000 with local RAG using Qdrant and OpenAI
 ---

 This guide walks you through setting up context1000 for your project, from installation to your first documentation artifacts.